j-parreira/jparreira/README.md

-- 👋 Hi, I’m @JPParreira76
+- 👋 Hi, I’m @JPSParreira
+-
-- 👀 I’m interested in Computer Science in general
+- 👀 I’m interested in Data Science
 - 🌱 I’m currently enrolled in a bachelor's degree in Computer Science
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 jpparreira76@gmail.com